pond/dnd/party_ripa/journals/campaign_7/act_2/part_23.md

 * We need to survive that fall, and the fire traps within.
 * We need to find Zorhanna.
 Simera doesn't know her exact location.

 Penny asks if there is any kind of magic suppression.
 Simera isn't sure, but nobody's escaped.
 Perhaps it is just a question of physical protection - gags, bindings, that kind of thing.
 But *maybe* there's something that suppresses magic.
-Minos might've helped here but it's a wildcard and besides, we sent him out through the tree - it was far too high a risk that he might get discovered.
+Mynos might've helped here but it's a wildcard and besides, we sent him out through the tree - it was far too high a risk that he might get discovered.
 But Simera thinks the fire traps are magical, though - if so, there's surely no magic suppression.

 We consider cloud flight (could be seen; takes ages to re-materialise); but then we consider...
 Falling.
 Francesc can run down the side.
 Penny figures the drop would *hurt* but she might be athletic enough to somewhat lessen it, and it won't kill her for sure.
 Thorin likewise - and he thinks he could Misty Step down. *If* we can get to the pit, we can get down.